To find video segments in the "Contents" area: Click the carrot or the arrow at the bottom of the video player

 Author's Last Name, First Initial.
 Second Initial if Given.
 (Year of Publication).
-Title of article: Subtitle if any.
+Title of article in sentence case: Subtitle if any.
 Name of Journal, Volume Number(Issue Number), first page number-last page number.
 DOI formatted as a hyperlink

 Example |